frontend-workflow-cloud-compiler/docs/docs/server.md

 ### `/compile/svg-sprite`

 Combines given SVGs to a single SVG string with symbols.
-Can than be `use`d on the website.
+Can than be used on the website.

 > See [css-tricks.com](https://css-tricks.com/svg-use-with-external-reference-take-2/) for more informations.